Endava-Sofia/fe-code-guidelines/guidelines/react.md

 ### Avoid Spreading Props

-Spreading props in React can lead to unexpected behavior if components receive props that they shouldn't, such as invalid HTML attributes or event handlers, making the code harder to debug and potentially causing security vulnerabilities.
+Spreading props in React can lead to unexpected behavior if components receive props that they shouldn't, such as invalid HTML attributes, wrong or modified handlers and data, making the code harder to debug and potentially causing security vulnerabilities.
 It also hides which props are being used, reducing the readability of the component and making it more difficult for future developers to understand which props are required or optional.

 ```jsx